fowazalghamdi/z1x-xrp-wallet/README.md

 tools in the trash 🗑💩:
-jquery reactjs react native webpack babel used by the majority of programmers, but anyone can easily prove that "the majority is always wrong".
+jquery reactjs react native webpack babel 💩 used by the majority of programmers💩, but anyone can easily prove that
+"the majority is always wrong".